GoogleCloudPlatform/generative-ai/gemini/sample-apps/e2e-gen-ai-app-starter-pack/README.md

 gcloud run deploy genai-app-sample --source . --project YOUR_DEV_PROJECT_ID
 ```

-The repository includes a Terraform configuration for setup of the Dev Google Cloud project.
+The repository includes a Terraform configuration for the setup of the Dev Google Cloud project.
 See [deployment/README.md](deployment/README.md) for instructions.

 ### Production Deployment with Terraform